 This, my little monkey, is the JUSTICE of life.

-Order an advance copy of The Fire Sermon here.
+Order a copy of The Fire Sermon here.

 A reference to an earlier section, on the intelligence of pain…